Chantal Janzen: Life and career

-In 2011 Janzen ended her contract with the Dutch TV channel AVRO and signed a contract with RTL.
-According to her, hosting the Award shows she had been hosting at the AVRO for the fourth year in a row, would make her performance look cheap.
+In 2011, Janzen ended her contract with the Dutch TV channel AVRO and signed a contract with RTL.
+According to her, hosting the award shows she had been hosting at the AVRO for the fourth year in a row, would make her performance look cheap.
 She was enthused by the idea of experiencing other things.
-In 2012 Janzen had roles in the series Divorce and Goede tijden, slechte tijden.
-Later on in 2019 Janzen returned in another small role in Goede tijden, slechte tijden.
+In 2012, Janzen had roles in the series Divorce and Goede tijden, slechte tijden.
+In 2013, Janzen along with co-host Gordon Heuckeroth both received widespread criticism for a viral video in which they are seen repeatedly making racist jokes about a Chinese Holland's Got Talent contestant.
+In 2019, Janzen returned in another small role in Goede tijden, slechte tijden.

 Since she made the switch to RTL Nederland, she has presented various television programs including De Jongens tegen de Meisjes, Everybody Dance Now, It Takes 2, Time To Dance and The Voice of Holland.
 She also presents the Dutch versions of Dance Dance Dance, All Together Now and Dancing with the Stars.
-Over the years Janzen was also seen as a jury member in the television shows Your Face Sounds Familliar, Holland's Got Talent and The Talent Project.
+Over the years, Janzen was also seen as a jury member in the television shows Your Face Sounds Familliar, Holland's Got Talent and The Talent Project.
 In 2015 and 2016, Janzen could also be seen as a presenter in Germany at The Voice Kids and as jury member at Superkids.

 In 2019, Janzen was one of the members of the "Wall of the World" in the American television show The World's Best.
 On 4 December 2019, she was announced as one of the three presenters of the Eurovision Song Contest 2020 in Rotterdam alongside Edsilia Rombley and Jan Smit; the contest itself would be cancelled in March 2020 as a result of the COVID-19 pandemic and was replaced with Eurovision: Europe Shine a Light (which was presented jointly by Janzen, Rombley, and Smit), which was held on 16 May 2020.
 She went on to host the Eurovision Song Contest 2021.